May 24, 2023 • General

 3. Schedule of Requirements: This section outlines the conditions that must be met before the title insurance policy can be issued.
 These conditions may include paying off existing liens, resolving legal disputes, or rectifying issues related to property boundaries.

 4. Schedule B Exceptions: These are specific matters that the title insurance policy will not cover.
-Common exceptions can include zoning violations, certain easements, or claims arising after the effective date of the title commitment.
+Common exceptions can include zoning violations, certain easements, or claims arising after the effective date of the commitment.

 5. Legal and Vesting Information: Details about how the property is owned, whether individually, jointly, or through a legal entity, are provided here.